JustinaRaz/Language-Visual-Analytics/README.md

 ## 1. Data and structure

-*The Uppsala Student English Corpus (USE)* dataset is used in the present assignment.
-The information about the data and its documentation can be found [here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457).
-Make sure to download the dataset and store it in a folder called ```in```.
+*The Fake News* dataset is used in the present assignment.
+The data can be downloaded [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
+Make sure to download the dataset and store it in a folder called ```in``` under the name of *fake_or_real_news.csv*.

 The overall structure of the folders should be as follows:

 ```
-assignment-1-LANG/
+assignment-2-LANG/
 ├── in/
-│   ├── USEcorpus/
-│       ├── USEcorpus/
-│       │   ├── a1/
-│       │   ├── .../
-│       │   └── c1/
-│       └── readme.md
+│   └── fake_or_real_news.csv
 ├── out/
 │   ├── emissions/
+│   │   ├── emissions_assignment_2.csv
-│   │   ├── emissions_assignment_1.csv
+│   │   ├── emissions-base-... .csv
-│   │   └── emissions-base-... .csv
+|   │   └── emissions-base-... .csv
+│   ├── models/
+│   │   ├── log_reg_classifier.csv
+│   │   ├── neural_classifier.csv
-│   ├── a1_counts.csv
+│   │   ├── tfidf_logistic_vectorizer.joblib
+│   │   └── tfidf_neural_vectorizer.joblib
-│   ├── ...
+│   ├── log_reg_report.csv
-│   └── c1_counts.csv
+│   └── neural_report.csv
 ├── src/
 │   ├── functions.py
+│   ├── script-2-1.py
-│   └── script-1.py
+│   └── script-2-2.py
 ├── README.md
 ├── requirements.txt
 └── setup.sh
 ```
-The **script-1.py** contains the main code, which produces the output.
-The **functions.py** script is a script which contains predefined functions, used in the main code.
+The **script-2-1.py** contains the main code for training a logistic classifier and **script-2-2.py** contains the code for training a neural network.
+The **functions.py** is a script which contains predefined functions which are used in latter scripts.

 ## 2. Reproduction instructions